Today’s Reading: Isa 48:1–49:26, Luke 19:11–48, Job 11:1–12

-We are all called to be faithful stewards of the money, time and talents God has given us, we must serve in hope of God’s rewards to be given when the kingdom has fully come (Jesus has returned having received the kingdom).
+We are all called to be faithful stewards of the money, time and talents that God has given us, we must serve in hope of God’s rewards to be given, when the kingdom has fully come (Jesus has returned having received the kingdom).

-Pastor Dennis preached powerfully on this today (Sunday 24th Aug 2014).
-Pastor pointed out the fact that this servant was called good because he did better than the other two and the 10 cities can be seen in a sense here and now in terms of the reach and influence God will give those who serve faithfully.
+Pastor Dennis preached powerfully on this on Sunday 24th Aug 2014.
+He pointed out the fact that this servant was called ‘good’ because he did better than the other two, and the 10 cities can be seen in a sense, here and now, in terms of the reach and influence God will give those who serve faithfully.

-Serve God in hope of the rewards and responsibilities God will give you for showing faithfulness as God’s servants.
+Serve God in hope of the rewards and responsibilities He will give you, for showing faithfulness as God’s servants.

 God is merciful